cabforum/cabforum.org/content/posts/2025/2025-11-20-ballot-sc90/index.md

 1. Bylaw 2.3(6) requires:

  * In order for a ballot to be adopted by the Forum, two‐thirds (2/3) or more of the votes cast by the Voting Members in the Certificate Issuer category must be in favor of the ballot.
-This requirement was MET.
+This requirement was **MET**.

  * at least fifty percent (50%) plus one (1) of the votes cast by the Voting Members in the Certificate Consumer category must be in favor of the ballot.
 This requirement was **MET**.